 Drone Identification and Classification

-Using multiple layers of blind adaptive analysis, we identify the radio protocol and the type of drone using it.
-In the case of new radio protocols, the system identifies the modulation type, format, and other signal information that can be used to redirect the drone.
+MESMER uses multiple layers of blind adaptive analysis to identify a drone’s type and radio protocol.
+When MESMER detects a previously unidentified drone, it identifies the drone’s modulation type, format, and other signal information that may be used to redirect the drone.

 Distributed Software Defined Radio (SDR)

-Sensing and communicating with a large number of drones quickly overloads the processing capability of a centralized system.
-But when the different radio processing operations are implemented in software and spread across a network, the system can dynamically add more sensors and processors to adapt to changing threat scenarios.
-A virtual SDR can be assigned to each target and migrate between processors and sensors in order to follow the target as it moves through the network.
+Detecting and communicating with a large number of drones can quickly overload the processing capability of a centralised system.
+But when different radio processing operations are implemented in software and spread across a network, a system can dynamically add more sensors and processors to adapt to a changing threat scenario.
+A virtual SDR can be assigned to each targeted drone and then migrate between processors and sensors to follow the drone as it moves through a network.

 Tactical Network Dominance

-This technique begins with blind signal analysis to characterize signals, identify radio networks, and perform threat assessment.
-A tactical response includes protocol manipulations that exploit vulnerabilities in an enemy radio network to intercept messages, deny service, or penetrate the network as part of a broader system infiltration strategy.
+Tactical Network Dominance is a technique that begins with blind signal analysis.
+The analysis characterises signals, identifies radio networks, and performs a threat assessment.
+A tactical response includes protocol manipulations that exploit vulnerabilities in an enemy’s radio network.
+Messages may be intercepted, service may be denied, and the network may be penetrated as part of a broader system infiltration strategy.

-The distributed processing techniques in Tactical Network Dominance are adapted to protect network infrastructure and users from a variety of attacks.
-Radio behavior analysis and RF fingerprint tracking are techniques which a hostile entity might use to track and identify users.
-Blue Sphere helps users anonymize these signatures to reduce the threat of attacks by outside entities.
-The network infrastructure is protected from infiltration and denial-of-service attacks by a distributed monitoring and authentication system modeled after the human body’s immunological functions.
+The distributed processing techniques in Tactical Network Dominance are adapted to protect the network infrastructure and users from a variety of attacks.
+Radio behavior analysis and RF fingerprint tracking are techniques that a hostile entity might utilise to track and identify users.
+Blue Sphere helps users anonymize these signatures to reduce the threat of an attack by an outside entity.
+The network infrastructure is protected from infiltration and denial-of-service attacks using a distributed monitoring and authentication system that is modeled after the human body’s immunological functions.

-LPI/LPD is low probability of interception / low probability of detection, and it secures communication links against eavesdropping.
-Our approach breaks all the rules by using other peoples’ communication signals to carry our information, and encoding that information in signal distortions that are normally filtered out of received signals.
+Low Probability of Interception / Low Probability of detection (LPI/LPD) protects communication links from eavesdropping.
+MESMER’s approach breaks all the rules by using other peoples’ communication signals to carry our information.
+The information is encoded in signal distortions that are normally filtered out of received signals.
 Advanced forms of this technique are implemented in MIMO channels.

 Radio Resource Sharing and Parasitic Networks

-Radio spectrum is a scarce resource, particularly in the lower frequency bands which have the best propagation characteristics.
-A user in a first network can repurpose scheduled radio channels in a manner that avoids interfering with the first network.
+The radio spectrum is a scarce resource, particularly in the lower frequency bands which have the best propagation characteristics.
+A user in a first network can repurpose scheduled radio channels to avoid interfering with the first network.
 When a downlink channel is assigned to a cellular user, only that user device is listening on that channel.
 This enables the user to concurrently employ the assigned channel for other communication links.
 Uplink channels are repurposed by embedding a second network’s transmission protocol in the data payload of the first network’s transmission frames.

 Cooperative- Multiple Input Multiple Output (C-MIMO)

-Also known as Virtual MIMO, Distributed MIMO, and Network MIMO, C-MIMO solves some of the most important problems in radio communications and dramatically reduces the network operator’s OpEx and CapEx.
-There are two basic forms of C-MIMO: Server side and client side.
+Cooperative- Multiple Input Multiple Output (C-MIMO) is also known as Virtual MIMO, Distributed MIMO, and Network MIMO.
+C-MIMO solves some of the most important problems in radio communications and dramatically reduces the network operator’s OpEx and CapEx.
+There are two basic forms of C-MIMO: server-side and client-side.

 Cooperative Subspace Coding (CSC)

-CSC is likely the most efficient form of Linear network Coding and improves network efficiency for all data communications – from terrestrial wireless networks, to satellite networks, and even wired networks.
-Published results show a 5-fold to 20-fold increase in data bandwidth.
-CSC also facilitates Cloud storage and channel bonding, and enables highly efficient file-sharing networks with less management overhead.
-CSC benefits the Counter-UAS market by enhancing the bandwidth and reliability of both fronthaul and backhaul networks which are necessary for communicating the large volumes of data in Counter-UAS sensor networks.
+Cooperative Subspace Coding (CSC) is likely the most efficient form of Linear Network Coding.
+It improves network efficiency for all data communications, including terrestrial wireless networks, satellite networks, and wired networks.
+Published results show a 5 to 20-fold increase in data bandwidth.
+CSC also facilitates cloud storage and channel bonding and enables highly efficient file-sharing networks with less management overhead.
+CSC benefits the counter-sUAS market by enhancing the bandwidth and reliability of both front-haul and back-haul networks that are necessary for communicating large volumes of data in counter-sUAS sensor networks.

 Single Carrier FDMA (SC-FDMA)

-Using a single line of code in our software-defined radio, we reshape the transmitted signal to reduce its dynamic range.
-This results in many benefits, from longer battery life and less-expensive power amplifiers, to reduced interference and improved performance.
-This is important for drone communications and any other battery-powered wireless devices.
+Using a single line of code in our software-defined radio, Department 13 reshapes transmitted signals to reduce their dynamic range.
+This results in many benefits, including longer battery life, less-expensive power amplifiers, reduced interference, and improved performance.
+Single Carrier FDMA is important for drone communications and any other battery-powered wireless devices.

 Coordinated Multipoint is an essential part of the LTE-Advanced cellular specification.
-Coordinated Multipoint aspects of Cooperative-MIMO will be essential to all distributed networks, especially Counter-UAS networks.
+Coordinated Multipoint aspects of Cooperative-MIMO will be essential to all distributed networks, especially counter-sUAS networks.

 Cloud Radio Access Network (C-RAN)

-One of the most important elements of the 5G network architecture, C-RAN greatly reduces the network operator’s OpEx and CapEx.
-C-RAN provides an efficient framework for Artificial Intelligence in Counter-UAS because it efficiently partitions signal processing operations between the network edge and the core network in order to optimize processing and bandwidth resources.
+Cloud Radio Access Network (C-RAN) is one of the most important elements of 5G network architecture.
+C-RAN greatly reduces the network operator’s OpEx and CapEx.
+C-RAN provides an efficient framework for artificial intelligence in counter-sUAS by efficiently partitioning signal processing operations between the network edge and the core network.
+This optimises processing and bandwidth resources.